 False.
 Thousands of cabin rental owners rent their homes from a distance.
 The key is finding a reliable housekeeper or caretaker in the local area – or you can use the services of a property management company.

 You’ll have to go door-to-door to find renters.

 False.
 The Internet has made finding renters easier than ever.
-Vacation rental websites (like those listed beneath this article) have millions of visitors each year.
+Vacation rental websites (like those listed below) have millions of visitors each year.

 You shouldn’t tell your insurance company that you will be renting out your vacation home.

 False.
 You should absolutely inform your insurance company that you will be renting out your property.
 Find out from your insurance company what additional coverage, if any, you will need.
 That way if you do run into a problem down the road you will know you are properly covered.
 Having the right insurance for your vacation rental can save you a lot of money if problems arise.

 You won’t be able to use the property yourself.

 You’ve caught on to the trend: False again.
 As a vacation rental owner, you have the option to rent your property only when you want to.
 So are you ready to put out the welcome mat for vacationers to rent your place?
 Once you start renting your cabin, you might wonder why you waited so long to take the plunge.
 The extra income will, of course, be an added bonus!

 Popular Cabin Vacation Rental Sites

 Christine Karpinski has written several books on renting vacation homes and has three clever tips for finding the best renters for your property: